Training Image Derivatives: Increased Accuracy and Universal Robustness

 \subsection{Universal Robust Training}

-As linear theory suggests, the endpoint of robust training is a network whose gradients $\nabla N$ match the gradients of the oracle $\nabla\mathcal{O}$.
-Although there is a cheap way to compute $\nabla N$ after the backward pass, there is no easy way to train it.
-We could construct a computational graph that includes both forward and backward passes, but in this case, each weight would have a double contribution.
-This creates multiple paths and greatly increases the complexity of a potential backpropagation procedure for the new graph.
-This difficulty can be looked at from another angle.
-The condition on the gradient is equivalent to conditions on all derivatives with respect to inputs, since each of them can be computed using the gradient.
-Conversely, if a derivative with respect to a single pixel has the wrong value, the gradient will reflect that.
-We expect the gradient alignment problem to be on par with training all 1681 derivatives for all input patterns.
-Therefore, from the very beginning of the training, we aim to minimize
+As prescribed by linear theory, the endpoint of robust training is a network whose gradient $\nabla N$ matches the gradient of the oracle $\nabla\mathcal{O}$.
+Although there is an efficient method to compute $\nabla N$ using the backward pass, training it lacks a similarly simple approach.
+One could construct a new computational graph that includes both forward and backward passes, but in this case, each weight would have a double contribution, which creates multiple paths and significantly increases the computational complexity for backpropagation.
+This challenge can also be approached from a different perspective.
+The condition imposed on the gradient is equivalent to conditions on the output's derivatives with respect to all inputs, as these derivatives can be computed from the gradient.
+Therefore, we expect the gradient alignment problem to be comparable to training all 1681 derivatives across all input patterns, motivating our aim to minimize